 This course has dual objectives.
-For research-oriented students, this course will further develop their mathematical sophistication for advanced graduate courses.
-For application-oriented students, this course will provide them with solid knowledge about deterministic models and methods and related software tools.
-The software tool Lindo/Lingo will be used throughout the course to enhance hands-on experience and skills.
+For research-oriented students, this course will further develop their mathematical sophistication for such advanced graduate courses as Non-linear Programming, Dynamic Programming, and Optimization.
+For applicationoriented students, this course will provide them with solid knowledge about deterministic models and methods and related software tools.
+The software tool Lindo/Lingo will be used through out the course to enhance hands-on experience and skills.